 Keep it simple

-Upon enrolment at LSA, students commit to the LSA Pledge, outlining the essential skills (professional behaviours) they will develop and be assessed in.
-The LSA Pledge is referenced in crucial policies like the behaviour and SEND policy, establishing strong connections with LSA's vision and values.
-Upon completing the course, students will have the opportunity to receive a certificate for their professional behaviours.
-This certificate is awarded based on KSB (professional behaviours) assessment data, behaviour points, and attendance records.
-We aim for industry professionals to support this certificate, affirming that students are prepared for the demands of the industry.
+Upon enrolment at LSA, students commit to the LSA Pledge, outlining the essential skills (Professional Behaviours) they will develop and be assessed in.
+The LSA Pledge is referenced in crucial policies such as the Behaviour, Teaching & Learning and SEND policy, establishing strong connections with LSA's vision and values.

 Start early, keep going